Localisation and jurisdiction: what Australian players should look out for

 Conclusion

 To play safely, comfortably and efficiently, choose a casino licensed by a respected jurisdiction and tailored to an Australian audience.
-That's the only way you get full rights protection, quick payouts and fair play confidence.
+This is the only way you will get full protection of rights, quick payments and confidence in fair play.

-Ready to make an extended list of jurisdictions with pros/cons and a filter on the admission of Australian players - if necessary?
+Ready to make extended list of jurisdictions with pros/cons and filter on Australian player admission - if needed?

 What is jurisdiction and why is it needed?

-A jurisdiction is a country or territory in which an online casino is registered and licensed.
+A jurisdiction is a country or territory in which an online casino is registered and its license is valid.
 It defines:

 - how the operation of the casino is regulated,

-- what are the requirements for honesty and payments,
+- what requirements are imposed on honesty and payments,

 - where you can complain in controversial situations.